-Like the Jeep Wrangler, Toyota 4Runner, and many good off-roaders before it, Ford says the new Bronco will be a real, no-compromise, body-on-frame 4x4 built to take on some of the toughest terrains.
-It will offer notable features like solid front and rear axles and an "Air Roof."
+Like the Jeep Wrangler, Toyota 4Runner, and many good off-roaders before it, Ford says the new Bronco will be a body-on-frame 4x4 built to take on some of the toughest terrains.
+It will offer notable features like a solid rear axle and an "Air Roof."
 Ford says it's a "no-compromise midsize 4x4 utility for thrill seekers who want to venture way beyond the city."
 Early rumors suggested it might be a four-door only, but spy shots and official Ford teasers confirm it will be offered in two-door and four-door guise.

 According to former Product Development Chief Raj Nair, the Bronco will share its frame with the Ranger pickup, which made its debut for the 2019 model year.
 Ford's agreement with the United Auto Workers hints that the SUV could use an aluminum body because the panels come from the same stamping plant as the F-150.

 What Will It Look Like?